 Read More: Most Effective Abs & Oblique Cable Exercises & Workout

-The cable wood chop is also known as the cable up-down twist, you must add these oblique workouts to your Oblique exercises arsenal.
+The cable wood chop is also known as the cable up-down twist, you must add these oblique workouts to your oblique exercises arsenal.

 It is a compound pulling motion and a functional exercise.
-While it primarily targets the abs and obliques, it also employs the shoulders, back, and glutes
+While it primarily targets the abs and obliques, it also employs the shoulders, back, and glutes.

-- Attach a handle to the top of the cable pulley.
-Grasp the handle with both hands, with either your fingers interlaced or with one hand over the other.
-Stand next to the machine with your feet shoulder-width apart.
+- Grasp the handle with both hands, with either your fingers interlaced or with one hand over the other.

 - Don’t lock the knees and hips.
 Allow the hips and knees to rotate slightly.